Abd-elr4hman/Autonomous-Industry-Intelligence-Report-Generation-Agent/readme.md

 1. API rate limit of a maximum of 30000 token input and 20000 token output.
 2. Only two search results can be returned for a single tavily invocation.

-If the limitations above are lifted, an increase in the quantity of the information and its quality is expected to increase...
+If the limitations above are lifted, an increase in the quantity of the information and its quality is expected...

-limitations above stifled any opportunity to expirement furthur.
+limitations above stifled any opportunity to experiment furthur.

 ## To Run API